-- 15 school days of the governing board's notification of their decision. - 15 school days of the final determination of a discriminatory claim made under the Equality Act 2010.
+15 school days of the governing board's notification of their decision.

+15 school days of the final determination of a discriminatory claim made under the Equality Act 2010.
+Parents can request that independent review panels occur via remote access.

 Any application made outside of the above timeframe will not be reviewed.
-Parents are able to request an independent panel review even if they did not make a case to, or attend, the governing board's initial consideration of the exclusion.
+Parents can request an independent panel review even if they did not make a case to or attend the governing board's initial consideration of the exclusion.